mikehuisman/aiblog/posts/maml/page.md

 ## Some concluding words

 MAML is a surprisingly simple, yet effective and general approach to meta-learning.
 It can be applied to both supervised and reinforcement learning problems.
 For a long time, people thought that MAML learned to learn quickly.
 However, recent work by [Raghu et al. (2020)](https://arxiv.org/pdf/1909.09157.pdf) has shown that MAML actually learns robust features that can be re-used for various tasks.
-This has launched new works that attempt to design meta-learning algorithms that actually learn fast.
+This has launched new works that attempt to design meta-learning algorithms that rely less on learned features and are able to adapt faster to tasks.

 Hope to see you in my next blog!